English Regency Dances are the Cotillions, Quadrilles, Country Dances and Waltzes of the English Regency Era, circa 1750-1830.

 There are thousands of dances to choose from.
 My other website RegencyDances.org lists almost 2,000 dances alone.
 We have plenty of choice and we can choose the ones that are most fun, most elegant or most energetic, as we wish.

-A big advantage of Regency Dancing is that you dance in sets, not just couples, so you get to meet and dance with all the pretty girls (or dishy men).
+In Regency Dancing you dance in sets, not just couples, so you get to meet and dance with everyone.
 Come and join us - it's good fun!

 Start by joining our Weekly Workshops.